Clear House Accountants Clear House Accountants

 The second reason is to help leaseholders by smoothing out the yearly charges and not issuing large one-off bills.
 Moreover, it is to ease their burden and also help them budget for these costs accordingly.

 Even if there is a large, well-maintained reserve fund in place, these reserve funds would be insufficient.
-These funds must cover the entire costs of major work most of the time that can be expensive.
+These funds must cover the entire costs of major work, most of the time, which can be expensive.

 Most of the time, leases might not reveal any information related to how much a leaseholder is expected to contribute to the reserve fund every year.
 In this case, the landlord decides the amount to be contributed by leaseholders to their annual reserve funds.
 He may hire professional services to help him decide it and to a CAPEX.

-However, as these contributions are similar to service charges, they can be challenged through appealing to the tribunal if you believe they are not justified.
+However, as these contributions are similar to service charges, they can be challenged by appealing to the tribunal if you believe they are not justified.

 You should have enough knowledge about how these reserve funds work.
 It is advisable to understand what amount you should contribute as a leaseholder each year.
 The amount may depend on the services provided and additional work undertaken.